 - A single way to communicate with the show via social media or email.

 I did a fair amount of research when coming up with a design for this site.
 I scoured the internet for inspiration and came up pretty dry.
-However, there were a few that I found to be “not bad” and they are Serial, WTF, this podcast, and Star Talk Radio.
+However, there were a few that I found to be “not bad” and they are Serial, WTF, and Star Talk Radio.

 6. The Definitive Guide Strategy

 Difficulty Level: From experience, the most difficult but rewarding thing ever!